istresearch/scrapy-cluster/README.md

 ## Dependencies

-Please see `requirements.txt` for Pip package dependencies across the different sub projects.
+Please see the ``requirements.txt`` within each sub project for Pip package dependencies.

 Other important components required to run the cluster